 Not necessarily.
 We do encourage everyone to wear a karate gi, but, while you are evaluating the class you may come to class in loose fitting clothes that you can work out in.
 We ask everyone be in a gi before your first belt testing.

 There are several reasons why we do not offer student gis upon sign up.
 First, schools who do offer a “free” gi are not really providing it free.
 Generally they will want you to sign a contract with them which allows them to add in the cost of the gi into the tuition many times over.
-We do not use long term contracts.
-Secondly, the free gi offered are usually of less quality with the purpose of being an advertisement gimmick.
-Simba Dojo prefers beginning students wear the traditional white karate gi without patches or extra advertisement to represent our practice in karate.
-We may have some student gis available for purchase at our club, but usually recommend you buy them at Karate Mart in Phoenix or online.
-Our professional gi has kanji embroidered on the lapel that reads Lion Spirit, which is the kanji we chose for the dojo.
-These gis are high quality and made in the traditional way that you will find in Japanese dojos.
+We do not use long term contracts and do everything in our power to keep the tuition as low as possible.
+Secondly, the gis that are given away are usually promotional items, bought in bulk, an advertising medium and are not of the highest quality.
 Thirdly, gis come in many different qualities and prices that reflect those qualities.
 Prices range from $15 to many hundreds of dollars.
-It is not uncommon to spend $400 on a good Japanese gi.
-Instead of buying cheap gis in bulk from a Chinese company we give some room for the student to choose their own gi.
+It is not uncommon to spend $400 on a good Japanese gi, but you do not need to spend that much on a quality uniform.
+We recommend that you wait and talk to us before your first gi purchase.

 You may wear your old gi if it is a plain white gi without any school emblems, patches, or advertisements.
 It is generally considered to be in bad taste to attend a dojo with a gi from another school unless you are representing that school in a competitive event.
 In addition, wearing a uniform that is consistent with a school’s standards helps build community, team spirit and makes for better pictures!

 Once you decide to keep up with your study in karate you will want to invest in a gi.
+A gi is your single most important purchase in the practice of karate.
+We prefer that you purchase a gi through us in order to maintain club spirit and standards, however, we leave the decision to you.
+If you decide to purchase a gi on your own, please maintain club standards.
 Simba Dojo students wear the traditional white karate gi.
 The gi should be a kimono-like wrap around gi, not the pullover type used in taekwondo.
-We ask that students do not wear gis from other dojos.
 There should be no markings, patches, or school advertisements on the gi.
-Alternatively, you may want us to screen our logo on your gi.

 There are many ways to obtain a student gi.
 You can purchase them online through one of hundreds martial arts suppliers such as Cenury Martial Arts.
 It has been our experience, however, we often buy the wrong size and it can be difficult to exchange them.
 We recommend that you buy your gis at Karate Mart at 1411 W Indian School Rd, Phoenix, AZ 85013, were you can try on the gi before you buy it.
 Prices will vary from around 25 dollars depending on size, material and brand.